its-azharmalik/MERN_Starter/README.md

-# social-app
+# Starter Template
-This is a simple social media application with CRUD functionality.
-Developed for practice by a bunch of students.
+This is a mern Starter Template.
 # Frontend

 # Backend